InquestGeronimo/hacker-news-client/README.md

 ## Selecting Objects <img align="center" width="23" height="23" src="https://media.giphy.com/media/hRYXatty4dJks/giphy.gif">
 <br>

 1. Collect a list of a specific metadata object.
 The available list of objects can be found in the printed dictionary above.
-For the example below, we are obtaining a list of all urls pertaining from the **Top** stories:
+For the example below, we are obtaining a list of all urls pertaining to the **Top** stories:

 ```py
 from hnclient import HackerNewsClient